hashicorp/terraform/website/source/docs/providers/vcd/r/edgegateway_vpn.html.markdown

 ---
 layout: "vcd"
-page_title: "vCloudDirector: vcd_firewall_rules"
+page_title: "vCloudDirector: vcd_edgegateway_vpn"
-sidebar_current: "docs-vcd-resource-firewall-rules"
+sidebar_current: "docs-vcd-resource-edgegateway-vpn"
 description: |-
   Provides a vCloud Director IPsec VPN.
 This can be used to create, modify, and delete VPN settings and rules.
 ---